 Fortunately, asylum applicants don't have to prove that persecution is guaranteed to await them upon return.
 In fact, one court said that, "[E]ven a ten percent chance of persecution may establish a well-founded fear."
 Al-Harbi v.
 INS, 242 F.3d 882, 888 (9th Cir.
 2001); see also Halim v.
 Holder, 590 F.3d 971, 977 (9th Cir.
 2009.
 In a case called Matter of Mogharrabi, 19 I&N Dec.
 439 (B.I.A.
 1987), a four-part test was developed to assess applicants' claims based on future persecution.

 If you have been specifically targeted for persecution, this will greatly strengthen your case.
 For example, asylum applicants have provided evidence that they were threatened or followed, placed on a death list, received individual warnings, knew of colleagues being killed, and so forth.
 Similarly, acts of violence toward your family members and friends can help establish a well-founded fear of future persecution, if there’s a connection between the reason they were targeted and the reason you fear the same.

 If you cannot show that you were individually targeted, the next best thing is to show a pattern or practice in your home country of persecution of a group of persons similarly situated to you.

-Although a fear of future persecution can be sufficient for asylum, this doesn’t relieve applicants of the burden to show that their likely persecution will be based on their race, religion, nationality, membership in a particular social group, or political opinion.
+Although a fear of future persecution can be sufficient for asylum, this doesn't relieve applicants of the burden to show that their likely persecution will be based on or motivated by their race, religion, nationality, membership in a particular social group, or political opinion.

 Put another way, it is not enough to show that the applicant’s home country is a frightening place, perhaps due to civil strife or widespread random violence.
 It may, in fact, be a frightening place, but you still need to show how such conditions are likely to affect your specific situation, or the "nexus" between your characteristics and the persecution.